Carbondale Rodeo Events:

 Carbondale Wild West Rodeo Association reserves the right to make changes to events schedule, rules, payout/added money, and any other rodeo activities as deemed necessary.

-In 2018 there will be an All Around Saddle award given to the Top Money Winner in 2 events or more.
+In 2019 there will be an All Around Saddle award given to the Top Money Winner in 2 events or more.
+To qualify for the All Around, contestants will be required to compete in one event 9 times or more and in a second event at least 4 times during the season and win money in each event and be the top money winner of all events at the end.
 We will again present the “Trent Goscha Sportsmanship Award”, given to a deserving rodeo and/or Gymkhana participant.

 Hold on to your britches as cowgirls ride their horses as fast as they can in a cloverleaf pattern.
 They make hairpin turns around three barrels placed in a triangle and the fastest time wins!
 But watch out, each barrel knocked over adds five seconds to the total time